Charles Merivale: Early life

 Merivale was the second son of John Herman Merivale (1770–1844) and Louisa Heath Drury, daughter of Joseph Drury, headmaster of Harrow.
 He was educated at Harrow School under George Butler from 1818 to 1824, where his chief schoolfriends were Charles Wordsworth and Richard Chenevix Trench.
 He took part in the Eton versus Harrow cricket match in 1824.
 In 1824 he was offered a post in the Indian civil service, and went for a short time to Haileybury College, where he did well in Oriental languages.
 Deciding against an Indian career, he went up to St John's College, Cambridge in 1826.
 Among other distinctions he came out as fourth classic in 1830, and in 1833 was elected fellow of St John's.
 He was a member of the Apostles' Club, his fellow-members including Tennyson, A. H. Hallam, Monckton Milnes, W. H. Thompson, Trench and James Spedding.
 Merivale was the main protagonist on the Cambridge side in instigating the Oxford and Cambridge Boat Race held at Henley on Thames in 1829.
 He rowed at number four in the Cambridge boat in the race which Oxford won.

 Clerical career

 Merivale was ordained deacon in 1833 and priest in 1834 and undertook college and university work successfully.
 He was appointed select preacher at Whitehall in 1839.
 In 1848 he took the college living of St Mary's Church, Lawford, near Manningtree in Essex.
 He was appointed Chaplain to the Speaker of the House of Commons in 1863.
 In 1869, he declined the professorship of modern history at Cambridge, but in the same year accepted from Gladstone the deanery of Ely, and until his death devoted himself to the best interests of the cathedral, also receiving many honorary academical distinctions.

 Personal life

 Merivale married Judith Mary Sophia Frere, youngest daughter of George Frere in 1850.
 Their son John Herman Merivale was the first English professor of mining.
+Their daughter Sophia Merivale was the first female councillor elected in Oxford town council in November 1907.